thevoid12/brainwars/brainwars_todo.md

 - [ ] winner user should get confittie
 - [ ] go through all fmt.println statements and remove unwanted stuff
 - [ ] leaderboard
+- [ ] free up memory from the map after things are done both user and bots
+- [ ] need to figure out websocket reconnection if something is messed up
+- [ ] remove egress channel and change it into connection map so that even bot can use the same client whenever the want to send

 {"type":"send_message","payload":{"data":"welcome boys!","time":"2025-03-22T13:38:23.65Z","sent":"2025-03-22T19:08:23.675124+05:30"}}
 croom:31 {"type":"ready_game","payload":{"data":"User admin is ready","time":"2025-03-22T19:08:23.681868+05:30"}}